-- On the master, use System Overview to check that the VIP & RIPs are shown as active (green) - Using a browser, navigate to the VIP address, i.e. http://192.168.2.150 to verify that you can reach the Real Servers via the Virtual Service - On the master, check Reports > Layer 4 Current Connections to ensure that client connections are reported in state 'ESTABLISHED'.
-If not, double-check that you have set the default gateway on all Real Servers to be an IP address on the load balancer.
+- 1. On the master, use System Overview to check that the VIP & RIPs are shown as active (green) - 2.
+Using a browser, navigate to the VIP address, i.e. http://192.168.2.150 to verify that you can reach the Real Servers via the Virtual Service - 3.
+On the master, check Reports > Layer 4 Current Connections to ensure that client connections are reported in state 'ESTABLISHED'.
+If not and instead 'SYN-RECV' shown is double-check that you have set the default gateway on all Real Servers to be the floating IP address on the load balancer.

-Example 3 - One-Arm SNAT Mode & SSL Termination (Single Appliance)
+3 - One-Arm SNAT Mode & SSL Termination (Single Appliance)

 This example uses HAProxy and STunnel at layer 7.
 STunnel is used to terminate SSL on the load balancer.

-STunnel then passes un-encrypted HTTP traffic to the HAProxy VIP / RIP cluster.
+STunnel then passes un-encrypted HTTP traffic to the HAProxy VIP/RIP cluster.
 HAProxy does not offer the raw throughput of layer 4, but is still a high performance solution that is appropriate in many situations.

-N.B.
-Pound can also be used for SSL termination, although STunnel is the preferred and default method
+Pound can also be used for SSL termination, although STunnel is the preferred and default method.